 I’m just really impressed by the government leading the charge on these efforts.
 Climate change doesn’t care about politics but governance can have a real impact on the health and energy security of our communities.

 4. You’ve been in the industry a long time, what’s the biggest change you’ve seen in the industry or one you appreciate most?

 I’ll give you two; policy changes and technological advancement.

 On the policy side, the introduction of the Federal Investment Tax Credit (ITC) in 2007 was by far the biggest boon for the solar industry.
 It created markets that didn’t exist before it’s inception and allowed for the solar industry to grow and mature into what it is today.

-On the tech side, so much has changed in 20 years that has allowed for technologies to seamless integrate with the way we live without requiring lifestyle changes.
+On the tech side, so much has changed in 20 years that has allowed for technologies to seamlessly integrate with the way we live without requiring lifestyle changes.
 Even on the site assessment side, all of the tools we use today to measure solar gain are now software based.
-Just 20 years ago, we were plotting solar production on a sun-chart using a protractor with a weighted string.
+Just 20 years ago, we were plotting solar production on a sun chart using a protractor with a weighted string.
 Do I sound old now?

 5. What’s the weirdest job you’ve ever had?

 I worked at a VHS rental store (remember those?) in college and this particular store had a plethora of B-rated action movies and blaxploitation movies from the 70s.
 The store I worked in was really slow and I would basically watch movies like Dolemite, Cleopatra Jones, and anything with Charles Bronson all day long.

 6. Is there a ‘Next Big Adventure’ you’d like to go on?